SaamiAbbasKhan/sustainability-carbon-clash/README.md

 ## 🌳 Sustainability Modules

-The Virtual Grid contains a growing ecosystem of sustainability modules including:
+The Virtual Grid contains a growing ecosystem of sustainability modules.

-* Native Trees
-* Community Gardens
-* Renewable Infrastructure
-* Conservation Assets
-* Future Unlockable Eco Technologies

 Each module serves two purposes:

 1. Generate in-game resources